Upside-Down Tomatoes — Grow Vertically to Save Space!

 Step 2: Cut a piece of scrap fabric roughly the size of the base of the bucket.

-Step 3: Cut a slit to the center of the fabric.
+Step 3: Cut a slit to the center of the fabric and place it in the bottom of the bucket.
 This will help hold the soil and tomato seedling in place until the tomato plant gets rooted in.

 Step 4: Set the bucket up on blocks of some sort.
 This will allow you to place the tomato seedling into the hanging planter without smashing it.